manticoresoftware/manticoresearch/src/auth/spec.md

     *   `disabled`: No authentication events are logged.
     *   `error`: Logs only critical failures and permission denials.
     *   `warning`: Logs errors plus failed authentication attempts.
-    *   `info`: Logs warnings plus all successful administrative changes and successful logins.
+    *   `info`: Logs warnings plus all successful administrative changes.
 This is the recommended level for most production environments.
+    *   `all`: Logs `info` events plus successful user-facing authentication events.
+    *   `trace`: Logs `all` events plus successful internal transport authentication, such as Manticore Buddy and daemon-to-daemon API authentication.

+Successful authorization allow checks are intentionally not logged at any level.
+Permission denials are logged, but allow checks can happen for every query and would make the authentication log noisy even in `trace` mode.

 #### **Log Entry Format**